PulsarSwap/Pulsar-Docs/versioned_docs/version-V2/concepts/01-protocol-overview/03-smart-contracts.md

 # Design Decisions

-The following sections describe some of the notable design decisions made in Quickswap V2.
+The following sections describe some of the notable design decisions made in Pulsar V2.
 These are safe to skip unless you're interested in gaining a deep technical understanding of how V2 works under the hood, or writing smart contract integrations!

 ## Sending Tokens